Here are 28 types of website content that search engines like Google and social media channels such as Facebook, Twitter and Instagram all love.

 WordStream provide a great insight into landing pages, conversion rates and improvement strategies.

 25. Social Media Posts

-I’m biased towards SEO content since I mainly work with b2b clients.
+I’m biased towards search engine optimisation since I mainly work with b2b clients.

 But solutions such as shoppable Instagram images perk up my ears as these are very tangible and measurable social post types.